gmrchk/blobity/readme.md

 - [Contributions](https://github.com/gmrchk/blobity#contributions)
 - [Special thanks](https://github.com/gmrchk/blobity#special-thanks)

-> :warning: Note that the default auto-start behaviour of CDN Blobity version provided at `https://cdn.blobity.dev/by.js` was changed so the auto start is not triggered by default, and instead is only triggered when `autoStart` parameter is included `https://cdn.blobity.dev/by.js?autoStart&licenseKey=...`.
-This is due to the forgotten `noAutoStart` parameter being the most common issue and the behaviour being overall confusing and rarely used to auto start Blobity on a page.
+> :warning: Note that the product domain have changed from `blobity.dev` to `blobity.gmrchk.com`, including the resppective subsdomains.
+Turns out the auto renew wasn't turned on for the domain, and GoDaddy snatched it and wants $3000 for it.
+That's why we can't have nice things. :)

 ## Installation
 There are several options how to install Blobity to your site.